Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Introduction

 \subsection{Organization}

 The organization of this paper is as follows.
 Section~\ref{sec: related} covers related work.
 Section~\ref{sec: prel} presents preliminaries and motivation.
-In section~\ref{sec: prop method}, we introduce our DM-based robustification approach for Deep MRI Reconstruction using MoDL.
+In section~\ref{sec: prop method}, we introduce our DM-based robustification approach for Deep MRI Reconstruction models.
 Section~\ref{sec: exp} showcases experimental results, and section~\ref{sec: conc} concludes our study.